 National Space Society Board of Governors

-In 1963, NASA chose Mr. Aldrin to become one its early astronauts.
-He was in the first crew to orbit the earth, where he again made major improvements by advancing operational techniques for astronautical navigation star display.
-Mr. Aldrin is most famous, however, for his assignment as lunar module pilot on Apollo 11, the historic first lunar landing-mission in July 1969.
+In 1963, NASA chose Dr. Aldrin to become one of its Group 3 astronauts.
+His first spaceflight was on the Gemini 12 mission, where he made major improvements by advancing operational techniques for spacewalking and astronautical navigation star display.
+Dr. Aldrin is most famous, however, for his assignment as lunar module pilot on Apollo 11, the historic first lunar landing-mission in July 1969.
 His responsibilities included monitoring lunar module systems while commander Neil Armstrong concentrated on landing.
-After Mr. Aldrin joined Mr. Armstrong on the surface of the Moon, they set up science experiments and gathered rock samples.
+After Dr. Aldrin joined Mr. Armstrong on the surface of the Moon, they set up science experiments and gathered rock samples.

-Mr. Aldrin has authored Men From Earth and Return to Earth based on his astronaut experience.
+Dr. Aldrin has authored Men From Earth and Return to Earth based on his astronaut experience.
 In 1996, he co-authored his first science fiction novel with John Barnes, Encounter with Tiber.
-Their second novel, The Return, a technothriller about the real vulnerabilities of the nations space program, was published in 2001.
+Their second novel, The Return, a technothriller about the real vulnerabilities of the nation’s space program, was published in 2001.